Daily Frontier Life in America in 1800 - When Visitors Came to Call

-You wouldn’t know, of course that they were coming.
-No one had a phones or computer access.
+You wouldn’t know, of course, that they were coming.
+No one had phone or computer access.
 Mail wasn’t as reliable in the rural areas as it was in the cities, so you might not get a letter informing you that company was coming.
 Besides, even if you did know that someone was going to visit you, you didn’t know exactly what time or what day they would arrive.
 Traveling was, after all, difficult at best.
-Therefore, the first warning that you got that you were going to have guests on any given day was when your dogs greeted them at your gate.But that was fine, because company was here!
+Therefore, the first warning that you got that you were going to have guests on any given day was when your dogs greeted them at your gate, but that was fine because company was here!

 Sharing the Noon Meal in 1800

 If your company arrived around the noon hour, they would enjoy the noonday meal with you.
 If you already had dinner cooking (as the noonday meal was called in those days), you would send one of the children out to the garden, (or if the garden wasn’t producing that time of year, out to the root cellar) to add more vegetables to the pot on the stove.
 You might even whip up another batch of cornbread just to make sure that everyone was well fed.
 Sometimes your visitor would bring in hand fresh meat that the visitor had hunted on the trail before arrival, but often the visitor came empty-handed.
 That was fine though, because if you were on the road, likely these same people would offer you a home-cooked meal as well.